-In our next concert, "Invitation to the Dance", the Sillars Orchestra will be performing a selection of familar works, all connected by the theme of dance.
+In our next concert, the Sillars Orchestra will be performing a selection of familar music, from Strauss and Sullivan through to John Williams and Lloyd Webber.

 Subject to network availability, tickets can be purchased on the door using credit / debit cards, contactless and with Apple or Android Pay.
 Of course, with cash too!